audreyfacer/EECS581-Project-1/README.md

 ```

 ## Docs
-More detailed documentation about the project management and system design can be found in the Docs folder within the excel tracker.
+For detailed documentation about the project management / hours accounting open tracker excel file.
+System design can be found in the Docs folder within the excel tracker.
 Prologue comments and inline comments explain every section of code in the project.

 ## Running The App Prerequisites